QuiteAFancyEmerald/Fast-Production-NGINX-Template/README.md

 - User agent blacklisting to limit web crawlers.
 - Strong Content Security Policy (CSP) to enhance security.

-For further customization or troubleshooting, please refer to the Nginx documentation.
+For further customization or troubleshooting, please refer to the <a href="https://nginx.org/en/docs/">Nginx documentation</a>.

-Feel free to modify any sections to better fit your project's specific needs!